 Ancient cathedrals, rows of colorful homes, snow-capped mountain villages… If you’re searching for the most Instagrammable places in Europe to fill your feed, you’ve come to the right place!

 If baggage fees and heavy luggage are weighing you down, it’s time to embrace the minimalist travel wardrobe trend.
 Before I created my travel capsule wardrobe, packing felt stressful.
 It was a guessing game of what outfits to bring, and how much I could stuff into my suitcase before the zippers split open.
-Today, I can pack for a week in a backpack in under 10 minutes!

 In the era of Instagram and #couplegoals, partners are feeling pressured to splurge on exotic holidays and beach vacations.
 But unless you’re flush with cash and PTO, this jet-setter lifestyle probably isn’t sustainable.
 Luckily, you don’t need a passport to have a dreamy time with your significant other!
 Whether you’re after a romantic Valentine’s Day getaway or an affordable day of fun, these staycation ideas for couples keep things close to home.